weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 This enforced truancy was the least of Peter's troubles.
 He did not like school,—too many white people and consequently, as he saw it, too much chance for petty injustice.
-The result <span id="calibre_link-86" page-number="41" page-name="Page:There Is Confusion.djvu/47" page-index="47" page-quality="3" title="Page:There_Is_Confusion.djvu/47"></span>of this was that Peter at twelve, possessed it is true of a large assortment of really useful facts, lacked the fine precision, if the doubtful usefulness, of Joanna's knowledge at ten.
+The result of this was that Peter at twelve, possessed it is true of a large assortment of really useful facts, lacked the fine precision, if the doubtful usefulness, of Joanna's knowledge at ten.
 When Miss Susan settled in the Marshalls'